bhoomika-jp/bhoomika-jp/README.md

 -->

 ### Hey!
 I'm Bhoomika 👋
-### Welcome to my GitHub profile :) I'm Bhoomika, an MSBA student at the University of Utah, aspiring Data Scientist, currently living in Utah.
+### Welcome to my GitHub profile :) I'm Bhoomika, an MSBA student at the University of Utah, aspiring ML Engineer, currently living in Utah.

 - 🔭 I’m currently working on 'Sound of Freedom' Sentiment Analysis
 - 🌱 I’m currently learning how to solve ML problems in Python and R